Blobfolio/blob-common/blob-common/docs/TOOL.md

 ## common_array_pop_top()

-Return the first value of an array without transforming the original variable.
+Return the first value of an array without altering the original variable.

 #### Arguments